-Let's learn how to use the cash envelope system properly.
+Let’s learn how to start using the cash envelope system properly.

 The method has been a long a really long time (remember credit cards, debit cards and even checks are relatively a new concept).
 It is how money has been handled for thousands of years.